Our History

 Our Founder

-"Nothing is more important to society than the careful instruction of women.”
+"No work of charity can be more productive of good to society than the careful instruction of women.”

 -Foundress Catherine McAuley